Lena and Henry walked from their home at 191 Sullivan Place to watch the last home game played at Ebbets Field.

 When events became “standing room only,” they would accommodate guests in the breakfast nook off the kitchen.

-While the first floor unit had all the charm and formality common in row house architecture, it was the 2nd floor unit that had a grander feel.
+While the first floor had all the charm and formality seen in row houses, it was the 2nd floor that wowed.

-With a separate foyer off the main entrance, the staircase leads to 2 separate entrances.
+With a separate foyer off the main entrance, the staircase lead you to 2 separate entrances.

-If you enter through the left door, you’d walk into the living room.
+The left door invites you into the living room.
 Then you’d find yourself in the room commonly used as a master bedroom because of its exclusive access to the outdoor terrace.

 Enter by the door facing the staircase and you walk directly into the dinning room just off the kitchen.